-- Every MFF-funded SNAP-Ed program must address, measure, and report on the following indicator for DE: - MT1.
+- Every SNAP-Ed at MFF-funded program must address, measure, and report on the following indicator for DE: - o MT1.
 Healthy Eating

 - Optional: Other important indicators are MT2.
 Food Resource Management; MT3.
-Physical Activity and Reduced Sedentary Behavior; and additional indicators, as relevant to your programming. - Every MFF-funded SNAP-Ed program must address, measure, and report on the following indicators for PSE: - At least one of: ST5.
+Physical Activity and Reduced Sedentary Behavior; and additional indicators, as relevant to your programming. - Every SNAP-Ed at MFF-funded program must measure and report on the following indicators for PSE via the M2HL Update Portal, as applicable to their PSE activities: ST5.
 Readiness and Need, ST6.
 Champions, and/or ST7.
-Organizational Partnerships - Returning MFF-funded SNAP-Ed programs that have completed the PSE Community Exploration process must also address, measure, and report on at least one of: MT5.
+Organizational Partnerships. - Returning SNAP-Ed at MFF-funded programs that have completed the PSE Community Exploration process, or that have completed a needs assessment as part of ST5, must also measure and report on the following, as applicable to their PSE activities: - MT5.
 Nutrition Supports and/or MT6.
-Physical Activity and Reduced Sedentary Behavior Supports - For returning MFF-funded SNAP-Ed programs, the following are additional requirements: - If you have implemented SNAP-Ed programming for at least two (2) full program years, ST8: Multi-Sector Partnerships and Planning is required. - If you have implemented SNAP-Ed programming in any domain (see page 11) for at least three (3) full program years, at least one LT indicator per domain, such as LT5: Nutrition Supports Implementation and LT6: Physical Activity Supports Implementation, must be included.
+Physical Activity and Reduced Sedentary Behavior Supports - Whether current and previous fiscal years' MT5 and MT6 adopted changes are being maintained. - For returning SNAP-Ed at MFF-funded programs, the following are additional requirements: - o If you have implemented SNAP-Ed programming for at least two (2) full program years, ST8: Multi-Sector Partnerships and Planning reporting is required. - o If you have adopted any MT5 or MT6 PSE change, you must report LT5: Nutrition Supports Implementation or LT6: Physical Activity Supports Implementation.